PlaidCloud/website/content/en/docs/tasks/run-application/configure-pdb.md

 {{< version-check >}}

-* You are the owner of an application running on a Kubernetes cluster that requires high availability.
+* You are the owner of an application running on a PlaidCloud cluster that requires high availability.
 * You should know how to deploy [Replicated Stateless Applications](/docs/tasks/run-application/run-stateless-application-deployment/) and/or [Replicated Stateful Applications](/docs/tasks/run-application/run-replicated-stateful-application/).